Faculty and Staff of Holy Trinity School

 I reside in Stahlstown with my two dogs.
 I have three grown sons.
 Besides reading I love traveling, walking, photographing nature, knitting and scrapbooking.

-Mrs. Ursula Adams, Grade 3
+Mrs. Lynne Donnelly, Grade 3

 Mrs. Nadine Golias, 4th Grade